Adelaide Oven Repairs

 7. Blocked airflow.

 In reality all problems really stem back to design!
-All elements could be designed to last longer, by:
+All oven elements could be designed to last longer, by:

 • Decreasing the Watts/CM. (static elements = average 6 watts per centimetre and ventilated = 10 watts per centimetre)